Limits to the validity of gravitational redshift as a quantum-optical multimode mixer: Background material

 \subsection{Modelling photons in weakly curved spacetime}

 Photons, at the fundamental level, are excitations of a quantum field.
 A photon in configuration space can be understood as a wavepacket of sharp frequency modes with a given helicity that propagates at the speed of light.
-For the purposes of our work, we can assume that the photon is effectively modelled as an excitation of a real massless scalar field, which is a good approximation of one polarization degree of freedom \cite{Smith:Raymer:2007,Milburn:2008}.
-We also assume throughout this work that polarization modes do not mix.
-This is reasonable assumption in the case of free photons propagating in weakly curved spacetime, as will be the case here.

-We consider the real massless scalar field $\hat{\Phi}(x^\mu)$ defined over the spacetime manifold with coordinates $x^\mu$ and metric $g_{\mu\nu}$.
-We work in a region of $3+1$ dimensional spacetime that is endowed with a timelike Killing vector $K\equiv\partial_\xi$, which defines a preferential time direction \cite{Wald:1995}.
-This allows us to meaningfully decompose the field as
+A proper treatment of the subject would require the use of spin-$1$ fields, which would significantly increase the complexity of the computations without necessarily adding new qualitatively different insights \cite{Smith:Raymer:2007,Milburn:2008}.
+In this regard we note that, in the context of General Relativity, massless scalar fields are often employed to provide a qualitative analysis of the phenomena of interest and without loss of generality \cite{Misner:Thorne:1973}.
+Therefore, for the purposes of our work and for the sake of simplicity, we follow suit and model photons as excitations of a real massless scalar field.